Mark Damon Espinoza

-Mark Damon Espinoza is an American actor currently starring in the NBC series The Endgame.
+Mark Damon Espinoza (born June 24, 1960) is an American actor known in the NBC series The Endgame as FBI Director Rodrigo Réal.

 His first starring role was "Jesse Vasquez" in the TV series Beverly Hills, 90210 from 1993 to 1995.
 His other credits include stage, television, and film.
 He is sometimes credited as Mark D. Espinoza.

 Early life

 After graduating from college with a degree in Marketing/Economics, he spent two years in the corporate world before changing his career.

 Stage

 Espinoza moved to New York City, where he enrolled at the Circle in the Square Theatre School and was awarded a scholarship for music performance.

 Regional theatre work eventually brought Espinoza west to the Old Globe Theatre in San Diego.
 He also performed at The Goodman Theatre in Chicago, Berkeley Rep in California, the Alabama Shakespeare Festival, the Geffen Playhouse in Los Angeles, Portland Center Stage, Missouri Rep and others.

 Cabaret work took him to Germany where he performed at The International Theatre of Frankfurt and the Frankfurt Opera House.

 He began his professional acting career in the summer of 1983 at Mary Moody Northern Amphitheater in Galveston, TX, where he played Mexican General Santa Ana in the musical "Lone Star."